Start // Support // Technotes // Technotes - Fiber Optics // SK010PA // SK010PA applications

 Axis orientation of a PM fiber

-The polarization extinction ratio PER of fiber-coupled radiation is the ratio between the optical power levels coupled to the two polarization axes of the fiber.
-The Polarization Analyzer is used to optimize the polarization alignment of the polarization axis of the light source to the polarization axis of the fiber by rotating the input polarization axis of the source, see figure on the left.
+The polarization extinction ratio PER of fiber-coupled radiation is the ratio of the optical power levels coupled to the two polarization axes of the fiber.
+The Polarization Analyzer can be used to match the polarization axis of the light source to that of the fiber by adjusting the polarization of the source until it aligns with the polarization axes of the fiber, see figure on the left.

 SK010PA